 More than one date transfer will incur a $50 processing fee, per change.

 Sure, if you’re approved.
-We’ve partnered with zipMoney so you finance your course from as little as 4 payments of $674 or 6 monthly payments of $450!
-Interest-Free.
+We’ve partnered with zipMoney so you finance your course over 4 or 6 monthly payments.
+Interest-Free!

 CONDITIONS OF USE:

 1) $1,100 deposit is still required for all courses and packages and cannot be paid with zipMoney.